ucdavisdatalab/workshop_research_computing/chapters/01_principles.md

 which ones are the most important.
 In this reader, they're divided into three
 groups:

-1. **Core practices** are the ones you should always adopt for every project.
+1. **Primary practices** are the ones you should always adopt for every project.
 For example, you should always keep notes (documentation).
-2. **Case-by-case core practices** are the ones that are generally a good idea, but aren't relevant to every project.
+2. **Secondary practices** are the ones that are generally a good idea, but aren't relevant to every project.
 For example, you don't need to use a Python environment manager if you aren't writing any Python code, but you almost always should if you are.
 3. **Case-by-case practices** are the ones that have a low benefit-to-cost